FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu.md

 A preset number of Torifuda are shuffled and laid on the floor.

 As the reader reads a poem on the Yomifuda, the player(s) must search on the floor the corresponding Torifuda in which the latter half of the poem is written, as quickly as possible.

+> It is a great advantage if you have memorized the poems before playing the game.
+{.is-warning}

 The objective is to grab as many Torifuda in the game as possible.